THE BEE AWARDS

 The Black Excellence Adjunct Faculty Award aims to recognize the outstanding achievements of Black adjunct faculty members who are committed to empowering students to reach their full potential.

 The Black Educator Excellence Administrator of the Year Award recognizes the outstanding accomplishments and contributions of a Black/African American administrator at one of the California Community Colleges.
 This annual award celebrates an administrator who has demonstrated exceptional leadership, innovation, and commitment to empowering Black students, faculty, and staff.
-The following roles will be considered an administrator: Directors, Managers, Deans, VPs, Presidents, and Chancellors.
+The following roles will be considered an administrator: Directors, Managers, Deans, and VPs.

 The recipient will be a Black/African American administrator who has created meaningful change on campus through their vision and dedication.
 The recipient has at least 5 years of experience in higher education administration and excel in areas such as: